anasaymana2024-coder/templete_1/README.md

-# templete_2
+# templete_1
-templete one traning with osama elzero enginer
+templete one training with osama elzero enginer